vardhman1996/msceleb.github.io/challenge1-evaluation.md

 to receive the download link for these datasets.
 We will send emails with download link one week before the final results announcement (tentatively July 14th).

-## Evaluation
+## Code for Evaluation
-To obtain results with the test set, participants need to upload their results after they sign in [here](http://imhub-eastus2.cloudapp.net:9999/user/sign-in).
-We will return results within 24 hours.

-Please provide the experimental results in a tsv file, in which each line has the following format (delimited by tab).

-* Column1: ImageURL
-* Column2: FaceID
-* Column3: MID estimated
-* Column4: Confidence score

-We give sample code and sample result files (obtained with the development set) [here](https://1drv.ms/f/s!AsQPov4_i5H0gSVo3bxDuWWNRYQU).
+We give evaluation code and sample result files (obtained with the development set) [here](https://1drv.ms/f/s!AsQPov4_i5H0gSVo3bxDuWWNRYQU).
 After download, please run the following command to obtain the results shown in the [paper](https://www.microsoft.com/en-us/research/publication/ms-celeb-1m-dataset-benchmark-large-scale-face-recognition-2/).
 > python PrecisionCoverageEst.py -config Curve_Development.config -pthresh 0.95

-The sample results file has the following format
+This sample results file has the following format
 * Column1: Freebase MID (ground truth)
 * Column2: EntityNameString
 * Column3: ImageURL
 * Column4: FaceID
 * Column5: MID estimated
 * Column6: Confidence score

+Participants can use this code to test the performance of their algorithms on the development set.

+To obtain results with the test set, participants need to upload their results after they sign in [here](http://imhub-eastus2.cloudapp.net:9999/user/sign-in).
+We will return results within 24 hours.
+Please provide the experimental results in a tsv file, in which each line has the following format (delimited by tab).

+* Column1: ImageURL
+* Column2: FaceID
+* Column3: MID estimated
+* Column4: Confidence score

 ## More Information
 If participants use their own alignment algorithm,